-The original, independent guide to Lisbon
+The best independent guide to Lisbon

-The classic Remodelado trams
+The distinctive yellow Remodelado trams

 Along with the main public transport routes, there is a selection of tourist tram tours, but these are significantly more expensive.
-This article will provide an introduction to Lisbon's tram network, provide details of fares, timetables and other useful tourist information.
+This article will provide an introduction to Lisbon's tram network, including details of fares, timetables and other useful tourist information.

 E28 – Martim Moniz to Campo Ourique (Prazeres)